jessedyck/restic-backup/README.md

-# Automatic macOS Restic backups using launchctl or cron
+# Automatic Restic backups on macOS and Linux

 ## Description

-This script will run a backup to a supplied Minio server, forget/prune old backups according to the policy in the script, log and optionally send a desktop notification using [terminal-notifier](https://github.com/julienXX/terminal-notifier) if installed.
+Automated backups to a Minio server using Restic and Node.js, sending desktop notifications on completion and failure.
+The script will forget/prune old backups according to the defined policy, and outputs status to a log file.

-Note, you can use any of the supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
-The setup should be similar but you will have to use other configuration variables to match your backend of choice.

-This script was put together by combining and modifying a few scripts, mainly [restic-systemd-automatic-backup](https://github.com/erikw/restic-systemd-automatic-backup) and [borg-s3-home-backup](https://github.com/luispabon/borg-s3-home-backup).
+This script started from [restic-systemd-automatic-backup](https://github.com/erikw/restic-systemd-automatic-backup) and [borg-s3-home-backup](https://github.com/luispabon/borg-s3-home-backup), then morphed into a separate NodeJS script for logic outside of the shell.

 ## Set up